pestoAioli/remix-curbs/README.md

 ## Development

 I created this app using Remix, a full-stack, SSR framework for React, and plain css for styling(with some help from Reach UI).I used Postgres as my database with Prisma as my ORM of choice.
 For the mapping functionality I used the Leaflet API.
+## Getting Started

+To run the project on your machine, npm install from the root of the project and type npm run dev to start the project in your localhost.

 ## Here are some screenshots of the app:
 <p float="left">